If you have just been taken into care, this section gives you guidance and support

 This is a fun group, where you can meet other young people in care and care leavers.
 It’s great for your CV, and there are opportunities to get involved in interviews, as well as activities, playing games and just having a chat.
 Don’t worry if you don’t live in Reading and are being looked after in some other town because you can join us virtually.

-Contact Emma (details above) if you’d like to get involved.
+Contact Francesca (details above) if you’d like to get involved.
 Alternatively, you can speak to your social worker, care advisor or IRO as they will know how to put you in touch.

 Read more about our groups below